Oleg Tolbanov

-Oleg Petrovich Tolbanov (born: 3 February 1947; Tomsk, USSR) is a Russian physicist, specialist in solid state physics, solid-state electronics and physical materials science.
+Oleg Petrovich Tolbanov (born 3 February 1947 in Tomsk, USSR) is a Russian physicist, specialist in solid state physics, solid-state electronics and physical materials science.
 He is the author of more than 160 scientific articles in the Web of Science database (Hirsch Index - 15), including: monographs, 5 textbooks, more than 60 inventions.

 Early life

 On 3 February 1947, Tolbanov was born in Tomsk, USSR.

 Education

 Tolbanov graduated from school in 1965 and entered Tomsk Institute of Radio Electronics and Electronic Engineering.

 Career

 In 1966, Tolbanov was a member of the avant-garde brigade of the Tomsk student construction team participated in clearing the site for construction of the capital of oil industry, the city of Strezhevoy (Tomsk region).